ibm-cloud-docs/monitoring/manage.md

 * Time aggregation
 * Group aggregation

-Time aggregation is always performed before group aggregation.
+**Time aggregation is always performed before group aggregation.**
-{: tip}

-### Time aggregation
+## Time aggregation
 {: #time}

-By default, a Sysdig agent collects and reports metrics at a 10 second resolution.
+**By default, a Sysdig agent collects and reports metrics at a 10 second resolution.**
-{: tip}

 In Time series charts that include data for five minutes or less,
 * Data points are drawn at 10 second resolution